grahamstark/ScottishTaxBenefitModel.jl/docs/SCOTBEN-Install-Instructions-April-2025.md

 #### Run the Test suite

-This is huge and may take up to 1/2 hour to complete
+This is huge and may take up to 1/2 hour to complete.
+Please get back straight away if any errors are reported.

 ```julia

 Pkg.test()

 ```
+This runs everything; tests can also be run individually.

 #### Directory Structure

-* `README.md` : the file you see in the GitHub front page Manifest.toml
+* `README.md` : the file you see in the GitHub front page
 * `Project.toml`: the main project file; specifies required libraries, version information, etc.;
 * `Artifacts.toml` : controls downloading of datasets
-* `CITATION.cff` :
+* `CITATION.cff` : reference file for citations;
-* `LocalPreferences.toml` : not really used
-LICENSE
+* `LICENSE`: MIT licence;
 * `params/` : default parameter files and some supporting docs
 * `docs/` : vast incoherent collection of documentation including the source for the model bog, IMA articles, working notes, etc. Mostly in markdown;
-* `src/` : main source code files web/
+* `src/` : main source code files
 * `data/` : working files for data creation - NOT actual FRS/WAS, etc.
 * `etc/` : configuration files e.g. for web enabled version
 * `regressions/` : various regressions (engel curves, pip entitlement, etc.);